New Finmeccanica head faces fallout from India crisis

-MILAN (Reuters) - The new head of Italian defense group Finmeccanica SIFI.MI has inherited a corruption crisis over a $750 million helicopter deal with India that risks hurting the company’s business in other foreign markets.
+MILAN, Feb 14 (Reuters) - The new head of Italian defence group Finmeccanica has inherited a corruption crisis over a $750 million helicopter deal with India that risks hurting the company’s business in other foreign markets.

-India’s defense ministry confirmed on Thursday that it had suspended payments following allegations that Finmeccanica paid bribes to swing the deal for the sale of 12 luxury helicopters.

-Finmeccanica promoted company insider Alessandro Pansa to the top job at a hastily convened board meeting on Wednesday night.
-Police in northern Italy arrested CEO and Chairman Giuseppe Orsi the previous day.
+Italy’s second largest corporate employer moved chief operating officer Alessandro Pansa into the top job after police arrested CEO and Chairman Giuseppe Orsi on Tuesday.

 He denies any wrongdoing.

-Concerns over the potential long-term damage to sales around the world from the taint of corruption claims outweighed relief at swift action to fill the management vacuum.
+Concerns over the potential long-term damage to sales from the taint of corruption claims outweighed relief at swift action to fill the management vacuum.

 “The speed at which the company tried to fix the corporate governance issues is a positive,” Italian bank Mediobanca said.